microaeris/easy6502/aeris_6502_style_guide.md

 ## Data Stack

 The end of the zero page will be dedicated as a data stack.
-Starting from $00FF, temporary data can be pushed onto this stack.
+Starting from $00FF and growing towards $0000, temporary data can be pushed onto this stack.
 A register must contain the data stack point (`DSP`) to point to the top of the data stack.
 The max depth of the data stack should be kept to 32 bytes.

 ```
     ; Load DSP